vrknetha/vrknetha/README.md

 ## 👨‍💻 About Me

 I'm on a mission to transform enterprise development with AI.
-By day, I lead AI innovation at CAW, architecting intelligent systems for code review and test generation.
+By day, I lead AI innovation at CAW and architect intelligent solutions at AutomationYard, designing systems for code review, knowledge visualization, and test generation.
 By night, I contribute to the Model Context Protocol (MCP) ecosystem, building bridges that connect AI assistants to real-world capabilities.

 My passion lies in creating tools that make AI practical and accessible.
-I believe the future of software development is AI-assisted, but it's only as good as the tools we build today.
+I believe the future of software development is AI-assisted, and I'm building the platforms that will empower developers to achieve new levels of productivity and insight.

 </td>
 <td width="50%" style="border: none;">